 Quicklink (copy this):

-There are three main factions in the Shadowlands: Redeemed, Unredeemed, and Guardians.
+The main factions in the Shadowlands are: Redeemed, Unredeemed, Conservers, Operators, and Guardians.
 It's fairly easy to distinguish between members of each faction by their appearance:

 When in the Shadowlands, you can target a creature and press the 'T' key to open the information window.
 The information window will show which faction the creature is aligned with and how that creature perceives you based on your faction standing.